nrivard/Microprocessed/README.md

 ## Using Microprocessed

-There are a two major pieces to Microprocessed that you will have to understand to get use out of this package: memory and execution.
+There are two major pieces to Microprocessed that you will have to understand to get use out of this package: memory and execution.

 ### Memory